 Professor Phillips-Howard’s interest in menstrual health has expanded to period poverty including in impoverished in high income countries, to menstrual needs of women in the workplace, and to other types of bleeding that remain hidden due to shame across societies.

-Principal investigator: Menstrual cups or cash transfer to reduce sexual and reproductive harm and school dropout in adolescent schoolgirls in western Kenya MRC/DfID/Wellcome Trust Global Health Trials.
+Principal investigator: Menstrual cups or cash transfer to reduce sexual and reproductive harm and school dropout in adolescent schoolgirls in western Kenya MRC/DfID/Wellcome Trust, Dept of Health and Social Care, Global Health Trials.